 FCS_COP.1.1/ CORRESP_RSA The TSF shall perform SCD / SVD correspondence verification in accordance with a specified cryptographic algorithm generating and exporting a digital signature using the SCD and RSA Algorithm and cryptographic key sizes from 1280 bit up to 2048 bit that meet the following: RSA or RSA-PSS and PKCS#1 v.
-2.1 BT1 [21] FCS_COP.1.1/ CORRESP_ECC The TSF shall perform SCD / SVD correspondence verification in accordance with a specified cryptographic algorithm generating and exporting a digital signature using the SCD and ECC-Algorithm and cryptographic key sizes from 192 bit up to 256 bit that meet the following: ECDSA [22]
+2.1 BT1 [21], with use of CRT algorithm only.
+FCS_COP.1.1/ CORRESP_ECC The TSF shall perform SCD / SVD correspondence verification in accordance with a specified cryptographic algorithm generating and exporting a digital signature using the SCD and ECC-Algorithm and cryptographic key sizes from 192 bit up to 256 bit that meet the following:

+ECDSA [22]